meltingcore/bg/meal-mayhem/Rules.md

 Used to disrupt opponents.
 Each deck has the same 10 action cards as follows:

-- **Block An Opponent Action** (x3) - Prevent an opponent from playing an action card.
+- **Block An Opponent** (x3) - Prevent an opponent from playing an action card.
 This card can be used cumulatively (so your opponent can block your block, you theirs, etc.).
-- **Discard up to 2 Prepared Ingredients** - Choose which ingredients the opponent should discard.
+- **Discard Ingredients** - Choose up to 2 prepared ingredients that the opponent should discard.
-- **Discard 1 Cooked Recipe** - Choose 1 cooked recipe the opponent should discard.
+- **Discard Recipe** - Choose 1 cooked recipe that the opponent should discard.
-- **Discard 1 Win Condition Card** - Choose 1 win condition card the opponent should discard.
+- **Discard Win Card** - Choose 1 Win Condition card that the opponent should discard.
-- **Discard 1 Utensil Card** - Choose 1 utensil card the opponent should discard.
+- **Discard Utensils** - Choose 1 utensil card that the opponent should discard.
-- **Draw 2 Cards** - You can draw 3 more cards from the deck, disregarding the 8 cards hand limit this turn (you still have to discard down to 8 cards at the end of the turn after scoring).
+- **Draw Cards** - You can draw 3 more cards from the deck, disregarding the 8 cards hand limit this turn (you still have to discard down to 8 cards at the end of the turn after scoring).
 - **Universal Ingredients** - Place during the **prepare** phase as ingredient card.
 During the **cook** phase you can cook any kind of recipe with only this card as all ingredient requirements for it.
-- **Cook Twice** - Place during the **cook** phase along with a recipe.
+- **Cook Recipe Twice** - Place during the **cook** phase along with a recipe.
 During the **score** phase count that recipe as 2 recipes for scoring purposes.

-Action cards can only be blocked (so discarded) by the **Block An Opponent Action** card, with the following exceptions:
+Action cards can only be blocked (so discarded) by the **Block An Opponent** card, with the following exceptions:

-- **Universal Ingredients** cannot be discarded by the **Discard up to 2 Prepared Ingredients** action card, but it gets discarded by the **Discard 1 Cooked Recipe** action card (since it participates in the cooking of that recipe as any type of regular ingredient card).
+- **Universal Ingredients** cannot be discarded by the **Discard Ingredients** action card, but it gets discarded by the **Discard 1 Cooked Recipe** action card (since it participates in the cooking of that recipe as any type of regular ingredient card).
-- **Cook Twice** can be discarded by the **Discard 1 Cooked Recipe** action card, to preserve the recipe it was played with.
+- **Cook Recipe Twice** can be discarded by the **Discard 1 Cooked Recipe** action card, to preserve the recipe it was played with so instead of scoring it as 2 recipes you score it as 1.

 ### Utensil Cards